phetsims/vector-addition/doc/model.md

   * d&#8407; + e&#8407; = f&#8407;
   * d&#8407; - e&#8407; = f&#8407;
   * d&#8407; + e&#8407; + f&#8407; = 0

+The _Equations_ screen has a couple of differences in how the student manipulates vectors:

+* Vectors are pre-populated on the scene; the student does not add and remove vectors.
+* Vectors can be moved directly on the scene, but their other properties (scale, rotation) must be changed using spinners.